 The US Virgin Islands use a typical English alphabet.

 This is a Generic Canada, we have plans to do a more in-depth map to talk about the diversity in Canadas Province’s.
+Attempting to get this done 2024.

 While this is the main flag of Canada, there are also individual flags for each province.